 The Guild 2 standalone packs Venice and Renaissance.
 One was panned by the community while the other is somewhat better received since the pack was worked on by former members of the now defunct company 4head games.

-While all the Ace Combat games do play rather similarly, the only true case of this is Zero to 5, which is so apparent to the point that they even share a few maps for different missions.
-Zero does add even more planes, even more enemy aces and an Assault Record to keep track of them, as well as the return of multiple special weapons per plane and split-screen multiplayer from Ace Combat 04, however.
+While all the Ace Combat games do play rather similarly, the only true case of this is Zero to 5, which is apparent to the point that they even share a few maps for different missions.
+Zero does add more enemy aces and an Assault Record to keep track of them, as well as a few new planes and the return of multiple special weapons per plane (although at the cost of the sheer variety of planes from 5) alongside split-screen multiplayer from Ace Combat 04: Shattered Skies, however.

 Most officially licensed sports games, such as the Madden series and other related franchises that release a new installment each year, with the only differences being extremely minor tweaks and roster updates.
 You can basically skip nine out of ten Madden games if you don't want to sort through all of the Mission Pack Sequels.